The Most Important Reasons for Regular Lesson Planning

 As a teacher, keep in mind that the learning capacity of each student varies from one another.
-Proper lesson planning can help you minimize the understanding gap.
+According to ELN The e-Learning Network, proper lesson planning can help you minimize the understanding gap.
 This can be done by taking the first step that is, start teaching from the core so that nobody is left behind and that every student is on the same page and then the teacher moves ahead with the topic.

 Do you want to teach English abroad?
 Take a TEFL course!

 A lesson plan does not necessarily have to be a detailed script that contains the plan of every interaction with students in the classroom.
 A lesson plan should preferably have a general overview of the aims and objectives of the course, the plan of teaching and learning activities is there to check the students’ understanding.
 The driving force behind lesson planning is the motivation for the teacher and hunger to learn more by students.
 Good planning allows for more effective teaching and learning.
 However, many things can happen in class, and teachers need to adapt their plans to respond to the students’ needs

 Speak with an ITTT advisor today to put together your personal plan for teaching English abroad!

 Send us an email or call us toll-free at 1-800-490-0531 to speak with an ITTT advisor today.